BEETL/BEETL/doc/BEETL.md

     beetl-correct -i outBwt -o corrections.csv -L 2000000 -e 10000 -k 30 -w 13

     # Applying corrections to origing fasta file
-    align-corrector-strings -i input.fasta -c corrections.csv -o corrected.fasta --input-reads-format=fasta --output-reads-format=fasta -a no-indels -q '?' --min-witness-length=14
+    beetl-correct-apply-corrections -i input.fasta -c corrections.csv -o corrected.fasta --input-reads-format=fasta --output-reads-format=fasta -a no-indels -q '?' --min-witness-length=14

 ### Tumour-normal filtering using BWT

-The tool 'beetlflow-tumour-normal-filter.sh' takes 2 datasets (tumour and normal), each made of 2 paired-end fastq or fastq.gz files (one for read 1, one for read 2).
+The tool 'beetl-flow-tumour-normal-fastq-filter' takes 2 datasets (tumour and normal), each made of 2 paired-end fastq or fastq.gz files (one for read 1, one for read 2).
 It extracts all the read pairs that contain suspected variants, and outputs 4 fastq files, subsets of the input files.
 The output files are placed in the specified output directory and are called:
 - tumour\_read1.fastq